 10 FCC v.
 Pacifica Found., 438 U.S. 726 (U.S. 1978); FCC v.
 Fox TV Stations, Inc., 556 U.S. 502 (U.S. 2009); FCC v.
 Fox TV Stations, Inc., 132 S. Ct.
-2307 (U.S. 2012); see also Ashcroft cases, n.
-8 infra, as well as both Bethel School Dist.
+2307 (U.S. 2012); see also Ashcroft cases, supra note 9 above, as well as both Bethel School Dist.
 No. 403 v.
 Fraser, 478 U.S. 675, 684 (1986) and Ginsberg v.
 New York, 390 U.S. 629 (1968) (sexually explicit communications, even if falling short of "obscenity," may, consistent with the First Amendment, be restricted where aimed at or accessible to minors).
 11 Virginia Bd. of Pharmacy v.
 Citizens Council, Inc., 425 U.S. 748, 771 (1976).

 12 Brandenburg. v.
-Ohio, 395 U.S. 444, 447-449 (1969) (per curiam).
+Ohio, 395 U.S. 444, 447-49 (1969) (per curiam).
 This would also include, of course, true threats of violence as well.

 13 Giboney v.
 Empire Storage & Ice Co., 336 U.S. 490, 498 (1949).
 This would include any other use of the Internet that is deemed unlawful by, for instance, the regulations established by the Federal Trade Commission or the Federal Communications Commission or other agencies of competent jurisdiction.
 14 U.S. v.
-Stevens, n.
-1, infra; and Brown v.
+Stevens, supra note 5 above; Brown v.
 Entertainment Merchants Ass'n, 131 S. Ct.
 2729 (2011).

-short of censorship, blocking, or Internet take-downs.
-15 In the end, however, those companies should err on the side of free speech.
+companies may not develop creative standards that impose remedies that fall short of censorship, blocking, or Internet take-downs.15 In the end, however, those companies should err on the side of free speech.
 That approach will not only serve their customers and users which in turn will better insure the long-term success of their innovations, it will also serve their industry by fostering a healthy, honest free speech precedent to be followed in the future by their innovational partners and successors.

-15 See: Danielle Keats Citron, & Helen Noron, "Intermediaries and Hate Speech: Fostering Digital Citizenship for Our Information Age," 91 Boston University Law Review 1435 (2011).
+15 Such remedies could include "red-flagging" content with an explanation that the new media company considers the viewpoint to be offensive, but will permit it in the interests of free speech.
+See: Danielle Keats Citron, & Helen Noron, "Intermediaries and Hate Speech: Fostering Digital Citizenship for Our Information Age," 91 Boston University Law Review 1435 (2011).
 This article provides a helpful discussion.
 We do not endorse all of the proposals, however, as the authors propose blocking free-speech troublesome categories such as "hate speech," or speech that inflicts several emotional distress which is a category rejected by the Supreme Court in Hustler Magazine v.
 Falwell, 485 U.S. 46 (1988), as well as suggesting other categories for blocking that are equally problematic.
-On the other hand, we do support the editorial, First Amendment rights of websites, and blogsites as an example, as opposed to new media "gatekeepers," to be much more selective about the expression they allow on their sites, much as a newspaper can select what letters to the editor they permit.
+On the other hand, we do support the editorial, First Amendment rights of websites, and blogsites as an example, as opposed to new media "gatekeepers," to be much more selective about the expression they allow on their sites, much as newspapers can select what letters to the editor they permit.